Welcome to Manifold® System!

 Manifold and Viewer do not automatically check for updates.
 After installation, at any time check for any newer versions available by launching Manifold and choosing Help - About.
 When the About dialog is launched, Manifold will reach out through Internet to check for a new version.

 Manifold Release 9 and Manifold Viewer have different installation options to suit different needs.
-For step-by-step installation and activation please see these two topics:
+For step-by-step installation and activation please see the Installations and Install and Activate topics.

 The Manifold GUI uses English by default.
 To use other languages for the GUI, provide a localization file as discussed in the Localization topic.
 Anyone can create a localization file for a desired language.
 See the Manifold website for examples of localization files contributed by users.